 Chemical exports from South Africa to Belgium, the United States of America, the Netherlands, and Zimbabwe have increased significantly this year.
 Johannesburg, Sasolburg, Durban and Cape Town are chemical manufacturing hubs, owing in part to high demand from consumer industries in these areas.

-Sustainability in the industry
+Practices in the industry

 The chemicals industry, on the other hand, is facing major disruptions as environmental concerns gain prominence.
-As a result, businesses are increasingly investing in environmentally friendly practices and developing innovative solutions.
+As a result, businesses are increasingly investing in environmentally focused practices and developing innovative solutions.
 To support these advances, the South African government has launched several initiatives to conduct a comprehensive assessment of the country's current chemical and waste management infrastructure.

 Emerging trends in Africa's chemical industry

-1. Energy management
+Energy management

-2. Adoption of carbon-neutral feedstock
+Adoption of reduced GHG emissions feedstock

-3. Carbon capture and utilisation
+Carbon capture and utilisation

-4. Integration of sustainable materials
+Integration of alternative materials

 In the chemicals manufacturing industry, the development of materials such as biodegradable polymers and the incorporation of recycled materials into production processes is becoming more common.
-Chemical manufacturing has a lower environmental impact because of these efforts.

-5. Application of technology
+Application of technology

 To tie the other efforts together, South Africa's chemicals industry is increasingly adopting industry 4.0 technologies such as Internet of Things (IoT) sensors, big data analysis, and artificial intelligence to make production processes more efficient while reducing waste.